andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ,x          - toggle to from arglist (x, vis-sel, line-motion)
             - " Tip: can add popular folders as well, then CtrlP-v/t to open the dirvish pane leader oa   - show arglist in CtrlP. v/t to open. <c-s> to delete

+### Move / Copy files
+yy in Dirvish - copy the full file path navigate to the destination path in Dirvish then `glt` to open a terminal at that location mv or cp then <c-[> to go to normal mode then `p` tp paste then insert and `.` to copy/move into current folder

 ## Command window
 ;           - then c-n and c-i and c-x c-f for completion.